Frequently Asked Questions

 Waiting times vary now that it's a solo practice and also fluctuate at certain times of the year.
 Keep an eye on our New Clients page to see if we're currently taking new referrals or not.

 How do I make a referral to your service?

-You can self refer to our service.
-All you need to do is complete a registration form.
-You can then make a booking online.
+You can self refer to our service, subject to availability.
+To do this you would complete a self referral form on our website.
 You can also be referred by your GP - if you have a history of mental health service involvement or are currently taking medication for your condition a GP referral is often helpful for us.

 Do you treat or work with clients who have OCD?

 Yes, OCD is often linked to anxiety and other mental health issues.
-Given our experience and specialism in the treatment of anxiety disorders our Psychologists have excellent experience working with clients who have OCD.
+Michael's experience and specialism in the treatment of anxiety disorders means he has excellent experience working with clients who have OCD.